Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Definitions and preliminaries

 If $v_1, v_2$ are nodes of a finite binary tree, a \emph{region $r$ of $t$ delimited by $v_1, v_2$} is a connected component of the forest obtained by blowing up the nodes $v_1$ and $v_2$ into three leaves each.
 In particular, it is a labelled binary tree, where the leaves coming from $v_1$ or $v_2$ are unlabelled.
 We write $\# r$ for the number of original leaves of $t$ that belong to the region $r$ and call this quantity the \emph{size} of $r$.
-By convention, we also say that a region of size $1$ consists of a single labelled leaf of $t$ with no edge, and a region of size $0$ is the empty subtree.
 If $t,t'$ are two labelled binary trees and if $r \subset t$ and $r' \subset t'$ are two such regions, we may consider the quantity $\MAST(r,r')$, which is the size of the largest subset $I$ of $\{1,\dots,n\}$ such that all the elements of $I$ appear both in $r$ and in $r'$, and $r|_I=r'|_I$.